Code-Institute-Submissions/milestone-project-113/README.md

 ### Further Testing

-- The Website was tested on a variety of different web browsers including Google Chrome, Microsoft Edge and Safari.
+- The Website was tested on a variety of different web browsers including Google Chrome, Microsoft Edge, Safari and Firefox.
 - The Website was also viewed on a number of different devices with a range of screen widths including an iMac, MacBook, iPad and iPhone.
 - Family and friends were asked to review the site and documentation and identify any bugs or other issues that were affecting the user experience.